physical address: 49 Bryant street

 How do I submit a civil paper for service?

-Please mail a copy of the papers to us along with the fee, a signed letter of instruction and self addressed-stamped envelope.
-For some services such as levies, we need the original stamped documents you received from the court.
+Please mail us a copy of the documents to be served along with the service fee, a signed letter of instruction, and a self-addressed stamped envelope.
+For some services such as levies, we need the original stamped writ you received from the court.

 P.O.
 Box 616